NCoding95/Mini-Project/README.md

 1. Navigate to the src/ directory
 2. Open mini.ipynb
 3. Click Run All

+###
-##⚠️ Do NOT attempt to run the notebook using python mini.ipynb.
+⚠️Do NOT attempt to run the notebook using python mini.ipynb.
 Jupyter notebooks must be executed interactively.

 ### Expected Output